Benign neoplasms, exclusive of skin growths

 The VA rates Benign neoplasms, exclusive of skin growths under Diagnostic Code (DC) 7344, governed by 38 CFR 38 CFR § 4.114.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-Can Benign neoplasms, exclusive of skin growths qualify for TDIU (Total Disability Individual Unemployability)?
+Can Benign neoplasms, exclusive of skin growths qualify for TDIU?

-What evidence do I need to establish service connection for Benign neoplasms, exclusive of skin growths?
+What evidence supports a higher rating for Benign neoplasms, exclusive of skin growths?

-What is the C&P exam like for Benign neoplasms, exclusive of skin growths?
+What happens at the C&P exam for Benign neoplasms, exclusive of skin growths?

 Get a Personalized Rating Analysis